Managing State — Agentuity Documentation

 Both ctx.state and ctx.session.state are request-scoped and reset after each request.
 The difference:

-• ctx.state: General request state, accessible in agent event listeners and evals
+• ctx.state: General request state, accessible in agent event listeners and other background hooks

 • ctx.session.state: Accessible via session in completion event callbacks